FANTASTIC TALES!

 For the next few months I hung out with Jason, meditating and smoking fantastic cannabis, and reading about ETs, secret societies, ancient Earth history, Atlantis and Lemuria, Agartha and the Pyramids, the order of Melchizedek and the flower of life.

 I wasn’t ‘getting stoned,’ I was ‘using plant medicine.’
 I had become Super Meditator Shaman Guy and I travelled hither and yon, selling weed and generally just having a good ol’ time.
-It was on a trip back to my old stomping grounds in Montana, the purpose of which was to connect with old friends and sell a particularly robust shipment, that I would have the experience that put me in that plane seat.
+It was on a trip back to my old stomping grounds in Montana, to connect with old friends and sell a particularly robust harvest, that I would have the experience (or so I thought) that put me in that plane seat to Hawaii.

 I was sitting and meditating in the snowy Bozeman cemetery.
 It was as still and quiet as only a snowy cemetery in the depths of winter can be, and I was totally rocked – in the throes of both a powerful third eye meditation and a particularly potent strain of White Widow – when I heard the soft, flapping wings of an owl passing over my head and the single, soft, utterance of ‘whooo.’